Setup NFS for Minikube

 Persistent Volume In A Pod

-To verify a Pod will have acces to the files from the NFS server, create a Persistent Volume (PV) that uses the nfs type in its spec and create a Persistent Volume Claim (PVC) that uses that new PV.
+To verify a Pod will have access to the files from the NFS server, create a Persistent Volume (PV) that uses the nfs type in its spec and create a Persistent Volume Claim (PVC) that uses that new PV.
 Also make sure there are files in the NFS server to test with.

 Create a Pod to verify the Container has access to files served by the NFS server.
 Use an existing Pod or use this example for testing.